NapsterNPT/Ninite-Installers/README.md

     Full Version

-▸ All the program from the Small Version
+▸ All the programs from the Small Version
 ▸ Anydesk
 ▸ Blender
 ▸ Firefox